 The first step of PDF pattern assembly is trimming.
 This will allow us to overlap the edges accurately.

-From every page, trim off the left and top margins.
-If you’d like, you can skip the top along the first row of pages, and the left on the first page in each row.
+From every page, trim off the top and right margins.
+If you’d like, you can skip the top along the first row of pages, and the right on the last page in each row.

 You can use paper scissors and cut each page one at a time, or you can use a paper cutter and trim a few together.
 Just make sure that when you stack them up, all the cutting lines are aligned.